ocristian/observability-notes/prometheus/metric-types.md

 ```

 #### `inc()` and `dec()`
-Increases or decreases the current value.
+Increment or decrement the gauge by 1 or a specified value.
 ```java
 queueLength.inc(); // Increment by 1
 queueLength.dec(); // Decrement by 1